View this post on Instagram

 “Take a lover who looks at you like maybe you are magic.” ~ Frida Kahlo

-Perhaps you are magical.
-Perhaps you already know it.
-I’m not sure about that, but I do know that you are also real.
+Perhaps you are magic.
+I’m not sure about that, but I do know you are real.

 Marry a man who knows you are both.

 A man who can navigate the wild tangle of your mind, past the castles it builds and around the mythical creatures it conceives, to pursue the truth beneath your story.

 A man who can kiss you both tenderly and fiercely.
 Whose hands you can trust to know your every freckle and fold and to hold you as you shudder with ecstasy or with grief.
 A man who can magic away all hurts for your children with those same lips, and teach the ultimate art of fort-building with those same hands.

 A man who anchors you.

 Such a man can look into your eyes and know your quiet power but patiently wipe away your loud, impetuous tears of frustration at things that don’t matter.
 Even when he knows you know better, are better.